Failure

-Failure is the state or condition of not meeting a desirable or intended objective, and may be viewed as the opposite of success.
+Failure is the social concept of not meeting a desirable or intended objective, and is usually viewed as the opposite of success.
 The criteria for failure depends on context, and may be relative to a particular observer or belief system.
 One person might consider a failure what another person considers a success, particularly in cases of direct competition or a zero-sum game.
 Similarly, the degree of success or failure in a situation may be differently viewed by distinct observers or participants, such that a situation that one considers to be a failure, another might consider to be a success, a qualified success or a neutral situation.

 It may also be difficult or impossible to ascertain whether a situation meets criteria for failure or success due to ambiguous or ill-defined definition of those criteria.
-Finding useful and effective criteria, or heuristics, to judge the success or failure of a situation may itself be a significant task.
+Finding useful and effective criteria or heuristics to judge the success or failure of a situation may itself be a significant task.